 Building An External SSD for Mac

 Making your own SSD drive is simple.
 You need an NVMe M.2 SSD, an enclosure, and a compatible USB cable.
 To get the best speed and performance, the SSD, enclosure, cable, and Mac have to be using the same interface.
+You can checkout the list of my recommended NVMe enclosures.

 When choosing an SSD and enclosure, you have four combinations to choose from, from the highest speed to the lowest.
 One: A PCIe 4.0 NVMe M.2 SSD and a Thunderbolt 3 enclosure.
 Two: A PCIe 3.0 NVMe M.2 SSD and a Thunderbolt 3 enclosure.
 Three: A PCIe 4.0 NVMe M.2 SSD and a USB 3.2 Gen 2 enclosure.
 Four: A PCIe 3.0 M.2 NVMe SSD and a USB 3.2 Gen 2 enclosure.